ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 ### Configuring the image upload only

-This feature can upload images automatically to the server (e.g. when the image is dropped into the content) thanks to the {@link module:adapter-ckfinder/uploadadapter~CKFinderUploadAdapter CKFinder upload adapter}.
+This feature can upload images automatically to the server (for example, when the user drops an image into the content) thanks to the {@link module:adapter-ckfinder/uploadadapter~CKFinderUploadAdapter CKFinder upload adapter}.
 All it requires is the correct {@link module:ckfinder/ckfinderconfig~CKFinderConfig#uploadUrl `config.ckfinder.uploadUrl`} path.

 Assuming that the [CKFinder PHP server-side connector is installed](https://ckeditor.com/docs/ckfinder/ckfinder3-php/quickstart.html#quickstart_installation_folders) (available) under `https://example.com/ckfinder/`, use the following [quick upload](https://ckeditor.com/docs/ckfinder/ckfinder3-php/commands.html#command_quick_upload) command URL to enable the image upload: